-Motivation, or understanding employee needs and desires and developing a framework for meeting them, is an essential part of developing a point-of-sale front office.
+Motivation, understanding employee needs and desires and developing a framework for meeting them, is an essential part of developing a point-of-sale front office.
 The question becomes, How does a front office manager discover what employees want?
 A number of theorists have explored this area; the theories of Douglas McGregor, Abraham Maslow, Elton Mayo, and Frederick Herzberg provide insight into what motivates employees to behave in desired ways (see Table 13-1).
-Once a front office manager knows what employees want, he or she must develop a means of meeting these needs in return for the desired behavior.
-The front office manager must work with the general manager and human resources department to develop effective programs that meet the employees' needs.
-In this process, effective programs are defined by the employee.
+Once a front office manager knows what em-